asuarezaliano/Alexis-Suarez/README.md

 SR FULLSTACK

-Eron is a fintech company that provides an end-to-end solution for billing and payment processes.As a Senior Developer at Eron, I specialize in payment solutions and lead the credit card team, developing key features for payment processing and creating SDKs for gateway integration.
+As a Senior Developer at D24, I specialize in payment solutions and lead the credit card team, developing key features for payment processing and creating SDKs for gateway integration.
 Currently, I lead two strategic fintech initiatives as the principal full-stack developer:
 Cryptocurrency On/Off-Ramp Solution
 • Leading development of fiat-to-crypto and crypto-to-fiat conversion system integrated with third-party financial APIs
 • Building secure transaction workflows with compliance checks and user interfaces for transaction management